andrewmcdan/Survival-Guide/book/front-matter/02-how-to-use-this-book.md

 - Time: 24-hour format for logs and plans; use local time zone.
 - Coordinates: Show format and datum (e.g., 37.7749° N, 122.4194° W; WGS84) and include UTM/MGRS when relevant.
 - Terms: The first appearance of a model or acronym expands in-line (e.g., PACE: Primary, Alternate, Contingency, Emergency).
+- See also: Glossary & Acronyms (Appendices) for quick reference.

 ## Safety First
 When a step trades time for safety, we prefer safety.
 If a task exceeds your training, stop, stabilize, and seek help.
 See: Disclaimer & Scope.